ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 # Getting Started Developing on ev3dev

+## Introduction

+The LEGO Mindstorms EV3 Controller (better known as the EV3 Brick) is a Linux-based computing platform for interfacing with the various motors and sensors for the Mindstorms environment.

+LEGO provides the EV3 Programmer software which uses graphical programming to develop programs to run on the EV3 Brick.
+However, these executables stored in `*.rxe` files are actually virtual machine bytecode files (conceptually similar to Java Bytecodes) that run on top of the LMS Virtual Machine.

+Alternatively, others are interested in writing programs that execute directly on the Linux Operating System.
+Commercial solutions include `RobotC` which supports C programming for the EV3 Brick.

+Nonetheless, since the EV3 Brick is based on Linux, we have various alternatives to commercially available tools.
-This guide is meant for people interested in writing code directly for the ev3dev Linux environment.
+This guide is meant primarily for people interested in writing code directly for the ev3dev Linux environment using open source tools.

 # Choosing a Workflow and Toolchain